dbvb2k/AI-MAIAR/README.md

 - Python 3.8+
 - Ollama (for local LLM inference)
-- Sufficient RAM for embedding models (recommended: 8GB+)
+- Sufficient RAM for embedding models (recommended: 32GB+)
 - Disk space for vector store and models
+- GPU for faster inference

 ## 🛠️ Installation